apache/qpid-proton/tutorial/tutorial.rst

    :lines: 21-
    :linenos:

-You can see the import of ``EventLoop`` from ``proton_events`` on the second line.
-This is a helper class that makes programming with proton a little easier for the common cases.
-It includes within it an event loop, and programs written using this utility are generally structured to react to various events.
-This reactive style is particularly suited to messaging applications.

-To be notified of a particular event, you define a class with the appropriately name method on it.
-That method is then called by the event loop when the event occurs.
+This example uses proton in an event-driven or reactive manner.
+The flow of control is an 'event loop', where the events may be triggered by data arriving on a socket among other things and are then passed to relevant 'handlers'.
+Applications are then structured as a set of defined handlers for events of interest; to be notified of a particular event, you define a class with an appropriately name method on it, inform the event loop of that method which then calls it whenever the event occurs.

-The first class we define, ``HelloWorldReceiver``, handles the event where a message is received and so implements a ``on_message()`` method.
-Within that we simply print the body of the message (line 6) and then close the connection (line 7).
+The class we define in this example, ``HelloWorld``, has methods to handle three types of events.

+The first, ``on_connection_opened()``, is called when the connection is opened, and when that occurs we create a receiver over which to receive our message and a sender over which to send it.

-The second class, ``HelloWorldSender``, handles the event where the flow of messages is enabled over our sending link by implementing a ``on_link_flow()`` method and sending the message within that.
-Doing this ensures that we only send when the recipient is ready and able to receive the message.
+The second method, ``on_credit()``, is called when our sender has been issued by the peer with 'credit', allowing it to send messages.
+A credit based flow control mechanism like this ensures we only send messages when the recipient is ready and able to receive them.
 This is particularly important when the volume of messages might be large.
-In our case we are just going to send one message, which we do on line 11, so we can then just close the sending link on line 12.
+In our case we are just going to send one message.

+The third and final method, ``on_message()``, is called when a message arrives.
+Within that method we simply print the body of the message and then close the connection.

-The ``HelloWorld`` class ties everything together.
-It's constructor takes the instance of the event loop to use, a url to connect to, and an address through which the message will be sent.
-To run the example you will need to have a broker (or similar) accepting connections on that url either with a queue (or topic) matching the given address or else configured to create such a queue (or topic) dynamically.
+This particular example assumes a broker (or similar service), which accepts connections and routes published messages to intended recipients.
+The constructor for the ``HelloWorld`` class takes the details of the broker to connect to, and the address through which the message is sent and received (for a broker this corresponds to a queue or topic name).

-On line 17 we request that a connection be made to the process this url refers to by calling ``connect()`` on the ``EventLoop``.
-This call returns a ``MessagingContext`` object through which we can create objects for sending and receiving messages to the process it is connected to.
-However we will delay doing that until our connection is fully established, i.e. until the remote peer 'opens' the connection (the open here is the 'handshake' for establishing an operational AMQP connection).

-To be notified of this we pass a reference to self as the handler in ``connect()`` and define an ``on_connection_remote_open()`` method within which we can create our receiver using the connection context we obtained from the earlier ``connect()`` call, and passing the handler implementation defined by ``HelloWorldReceiver``.
-When the remote peer confirms the establishment of that receiver we get a callback on ``on_link_remote_open()`` and that is where we then create our sender, passing it the ``HelloWorldSender`` handler.
-Delaying the creation of the sender until the receiver is established avoids losing messages even when these are not queued up by the remote peer.

-We'll add definitions to ``HelloWorld`` of ``on_link_remote_close()`` and ``on_connection_remote_close()`` also, so that we can be notified if the broker we are connected to closes either link or the connection for any reason.

-Finally we actually enter the event loop, to handle all the necessary IO and make all the necessary event callbacks, by calling ``run()`` on it.
+After an instance of ``HelloWorld`` is constructed, the event loop is entered by the call to the ``run()`` method on the last line.
+This call will return only when the loop determines there are no more events possible (at which point our example program will then exit).

 ====================
 Hello World, Direct!